 This Institution is engaged in human research when its employees or agents are interacting or intervening with human subjects for the purpose of conducting research.
-This Institution follows the Office of Human Research Protections (OHRP) guidance on "Engagement of Institutions in Research" to apply this definition.
+This Institution follows OHRP guidance on "Engagement of Institutions in Research" to apply this definition.